 With iTaskX, you can create many kinds of reports of whatever data you want without having to use any other software.
-You can create PDFs, text files, printouts... from every view and share them via email, iCloud...
+You can create PDFs, text files (iTaskX Pro), printouts... from every view and share them via email, iCloud...

-In iTaskX it's also possible to create custom views for presentations and reports beside the predefined views.
+In iTaskX Pro it's also possible to create custom views for presentations and reports beside the predefined views.

-To create custom views open the "Navigation" area with the "Layout" loolbar icon and click on the "+" button.
+To create custom views in iTaskX Pro open the "Navigation" area with the "Layout" Lew toolbar icon and click on the "+" button.
 After that you can set up this new view with the columns you like.